 It’s where Porsche took the risk to modernize the 911 without killing its character.
 And decades later, it still feels like a car that knows exactly what it is.

-If you get the chance to own one, or even drive one, don’t pass it up.
+If you get the chance to own a 964 911 today, or even drive one, don’t pass it up.

 Images by: Rudolf Stricker, Alexandre Prevot, Thomas Doerfer, Alexandre Prévot all licensed under CC BY-SA 4.0, CC BY-SA 2.0, CC BY-SA 3.0 via Wikimedia Commons, Lothar Spurzem, CC BY-SA 2.0 DE, via Wikimedia Commons, Dllu, CC BY-SA 4.0, via Wikimedia Commons, Matti Blume, CC BY-SA 4.0, via Wikimedia Commons